 Black carbon particles are one of the most dangerous for health as they can penetrate deep into the lungs and enter the bloodstream and possibly the brain.
-On Sunday 16th of September it was reported that scientists found evidence that particles of air pollution can travel through a pregnant woman’s lungs and lodge in the placenta, possibly effecting the developing baby.
-Additionally, a large study published in December, confirmed the link between pollution and premature birth and low birth weight.
-For babies and children black carbon exposure can also stunt lung and brain growth, creating lifelong health problems.
+On Sunday 16th of September, it was reported that scientists found evidence that particles of air pollution can travel through a pregnant women’s lungs and lodge in the placenta, possibly effecting the developing baby.
+Additionally, a large study published in December confirmed the link between pollution and premature birth and low birth weight.
+For babies and children, black carbon exposure can also stunt lung and brain growth, creating lifelong health problems.

 In response to concerns over air pollution from cars, schools across the country have taken steps to encourage people to stop using their cars for the school run.
 Some of these steps include closing roads, setting up ‘park and stride’ schemes using local parking areas away from the school for parents and arranging walk to school days.
 In Scotland children held a protest in the road, laying down and pretending to be dead to highlight concerns about pollution and road safety.

 The Government has introduced new anti-air pollution plans but it has been highly criticised over the strength of these plans and it is now being taken to the European Court of Justice over its failure to deal with illegal levels of air pollution.
 Toxic air is estimated to cause over 400,000 early deaths across Europe annually.